What do pregnancy, allergic reactions, bee stings, skin infections, and softball injuries all have in common?

 Traditional methods of nondestructive removal are operator dependent, time consuming, and have variable success.
 Ask most any emergency physician, nurse, or paramedic that has been called upon to do this task!

 Avoid prolonged department stays, excessive provider time, and complicated outcomes.
 Avoid destroying a valuable and sentimental piece of jewellery.
 With Ring Rescue, you can appreciate the increased patient and provider satisfaction and improve patient flow.
+We are registered with and cleared by the FDA and Health Canada.
+(Click for FDA Link).

 HOW IT WORKS: